eme64/blog/_posts/2026-03-23-VectorAPI-control-flow.md

 <img width="700" alt="filter performance all" src="https://github.com/user-attachments/assets/d891238f-8a79-4296-be86-e4b6056b35c7" />

-The results above show that some Vector API impelementations are significantly slower than all other implementations.
+The results above show that some Vector API implementations are significantly slower than all other implementations.
 Observations on the slow cases:

 - On x86 machines, we unfortunately do not yet allow 2-element masks,